Charles "Buddy" Rogers

 In 1937 he and Mary Pickford, "America's Sweetheart" (he was known as "America's boyfriend") were married and continued to be married for the next 42 years until Mary passed away.
 They had two adopted children.
 During World War II Buddy served in the Navy as a flight instructor.

+He was named the Native Sons and Daughters' Kansan of the Year in 1969.
 In 1986 the Academy of Motion Picture Arts and Sciences awarded him the Jean Hersholdt Humanitarian Award for his humanitarian work.
 He was also awarded a star on the Hollywood Walk of Fame.
 Buddy enjoyed visiting Olathe, often remembering that his mother had told him that if he had stayed in Olathe he would have had better friends.
 He and his family contributed money to help establish the Buddy Rogers Family Community Theater in Olathe.
 His last film, "The Parson and the Outlaw," was premiered in Olathe in 1957.

 Entry: Rogers, Charles "Buddy"